JeremyRubin/pleb.fi/content/events/austin.md

 austin (if you see them during the event in person it's a disqualifier). interested in being a remote hacker? either ask your friends attending or [sign up](https://forms.gle/pLbozeJTXuz6kpTdA) to share your info with teams.

+we'll adjust these rules as the event draws near; ask any clarifying questions in the telegram.

 ## why are you charging money? not cool.
 organizing events is hard. charging admission serves a few purposes: 1) we want